ldscavo/fitface-pebble/README.md

 # FitFace
-A work-in-progress watchface for the Pebble smartwatch.
+A work-in-progress watchface for the Pebble smartwatch, containing weather and step count information